 The horn is your friend

-Vietnamese drivers use horns like a form of echo location.
+Vietnamese drivers use horns as a form of echolocation.
 It feels weird at first, but you have to learn to use yours so the people in front of you know you’re coming.
 And you also have to learn to listen for them, because the drivers behind you are trying to tell you what’s going on back there.

 Let the big things have their space

 Most people in motorbike accidents just end up with some road rash, or a broken bone if they’re really unlucky — assuming everyone had a decent helmet.
 (Get a good helmet!)
 But when the big things are involved, it’s a different story.
 Buses and trucks can kill in a blink, so give them all the space you can.